sxmz/acchain_docs/acchain_http_interface_en.md

  - key=version, and value=''

 #### 2.9.2 Transaction
-All the writing operations in Asch system are finished by starting a transaction.
+All the writing operations in acchain system are finished by starting a transaction.
-The transaction data is generated through a JS library named "asch-js", and then broadcasted by a POST API.
+The transaction data is generated through a JS library named "Acchain-js", and then broadcasted by a POST API.
 The POST API specification is as follows:

-payload: transaction data generated by asch-js
+payload: transaction data generated by Acchain-js
 API Address: /peer/transactions
 Request Method: POST
 Supported Format: JSON